-In situation of 13.3 TER MSc 2020-2021 the Board of Examiners authorizes the examiner to allow the student access to the exam.
+In situation of article 13, section 3 of the TER MSc 2022-2023 the Board of Examiners authorizes the examiner to allow the student access to the exam.
 The examiner should take into account the required provision, with reservation that the Board of examiners has to verify the student's enrolment at Delft University of Technology before validating the result.